Rank and border rank of Kronecker powers of tensors and Strassen's laser method

+The complexity of performing a bilinear map, and in particular the complexity of matrix multiplication, is controlled by the tensor rank of the corresponding tensor.
+Bini \cite{MR605920} showed that border rank controls the complexity as well:

-Let $A,B,C$ be complex vector spaces.
-We will work with tensors in $A \otimes B \otimes C$.
-Let $GL(A)$ denote the general linear group of $A$.
-Unless stated otherwise, we write $ \{ a_i \} $ for a basis of $A$, and similarly for bases of $B$ and $C$.
-Often we assume that all tensors involved in the discussion belong to the same space $A \otimes B \otimes C$; this is not restrictive, since we may re-embed the spaces $A,B,C$ into larger spaces whenever it is needed.
-We say that two tensors are \emph{isomorphic} if they are the same up to a change of bases in $A$,$B$ and $C$.
+Let $GL(A)$ be the general linear group of invertible linear maps $A \to A$ and similarly for $B$ and $C$.
+We say that two tensors are \emph{isomorphic} if they are in the same orbit under the natural action of $GL(A) \times GL(B) \times GL(C)$ on $A\ot B\ot C$.
+We will often assume that all tensors involved in the discussion belong to the same space $A \otimes B \otimes C$.
+This is not restrictive, since we may re-embed the spaces $A,B,C$ into larger spaces whenever it is needed.